satishsolanki1990/Mushroom-Classification-DecisionTree/Readme.md

 Objective
 </b></a>

-The objective of project is classify mushrooms edible and non-edible category
+The objective of the project is to classify mushrooms into edible and poisonous categories
 using:

 1. Decision Tree